adr/madr/docs/decisions/0016-outcome-before-detailed-pros-cons.md

 ## Decision Drivers

+* Most important information should be above the fold.
-* MADR should be easy to write
+* MADR should be easy to write.
-* MADR should be easy to read
+* MADR should be easy to read.

 ## Considered Options